↑

 Peanut Butter Earthquake Cake slice on a white plate

 Peanut Butter fans, this one’s for you.
-(When you’re done with this one, definitely go for this Peanut Butter Chocolate Loaf Cake and these Gooey Peanut Butter Bars).
+(When you’re done with this one, definitely go for this Peanut Butter Chocolate Loaf Cake and this Peanut Butter Pie.)

 Easy peanut butter earthquake cake with cream cheese filling